How to Get Into Loyola Medical School

 Along with your primary application, you will have to submit a secondary application involving a series of essays.
 To ensure you’re prepared for these essays and submit well-thought-out responses, here are the prompts you can expect to see:

 1. Explain how you know that you want to spend your life studying and practicing medicine.
-Describe how the Loyola University Chicago Stritch School of Medicine (SSOM) can help you develop into the kind of person and physician you hope to become.
+Describe how the Loyola University Chicago Stritch School of Medicine (SSOM) can help you develop into the person and physician you hope to become.

 5. Describe a non-academic personal/professional challenge or conflict that you have experienced.
 Explain what skills, resources and/or strategies you employed to resolve the problem.